Table of Contents

 Psychogenic seizures, previously referred to as pseudoseizures, are perplexing events that mimic epileptic seizures but are not caused by abnormal electrical brain activity.
 These episodes have long been linked to hysteria and psychiatric conditions, making them a fascinating subject of study.

 These episodes can be challenging to understand, but delving into the complexities of psychogenic seizures is essential for anyone seeking a more profound comprehension of this enigmatic condition.
-In this comprehensive guide, we’ll explore the nature, symptoms, causes, and treatment options for psychogenic seizures, shedding light on a state that has long remained shrouded in mystery.

 What are Psychogenic Seizures?